award28/Deep_Learning_Exercises/mnist_mlp/README.md

 neural network that will now classify hand written digits correctly ~96% of the time.

-Some of the challenges I face:
+Some of the challenges I faced:
-  .
-Overflow error on the exponential inside the sigmoid.
+  - Overflow error on the exponential inside the sigmoid.
-    .
-Changed the range of my values from 0-255 to 0-1, proportionally.
+    - Changed the range of my values from 0-255 to 0-1, proportionally.
-  .
-Getting the correct shape for my weights.
+  - Getting the correct shape for my weights.
-    .
-Understanding the notation for weights and applying that notation.
+    - Understanding the notation for weights and applying that notation.

 Thank you [Michael Nielsen](http://michaelnielsen.org/) for writting the _[Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/)_